longhorn/website/content/docs/1.6.0/advanced-resources/deploy/priority-class.md

 # Setting Priority Class

-Longhorn system contains user deployed components (e.g, Longhorn manager, Longhorn driver, Longhorn UI) and system managed components (e.g, instance manager, engine image, CSI driver, etc.)
+Longhorn consists of user-deployed components (for example, Longhorn Manager, Longhorn Driver, and Longhorn UI) and system-managed components (for example, Instance Manager, CSI Driver, and Engine images).
 You need to set Priority Class for both types of components.
 See more details below.

 ### Setting Priority Class During Longhorn Installation